mikezs/AoC-2020/README.md

 - Not particularly happy with this part 1 implementation.
 I just did nested loops, slicing the array and making sure I didn't go out of bounds.
 Not an elegant solution, but works.
 - My solution to part 2 I'm really happy with and [Tim](https://github.com/timsearle/) mentioned it's an interview question he's seen recently.
 This was a breadth first search (doing slices of the whole array, for each size going up from 2) and it's really fast compared to the other players (but I'm not sure why)
 *Note: I went back and added lots more test cases from the challenge.*

+### Day 10
+- Relatively easy implementation, just count the number of times the number ahead of you in the sorted array is +3 or +1
+- This took me blooming ages.
+I made a (I think working) recursive solution, but after running it for 10 mins on my laptop it wasn't finished so obviously not write.
+Cracked out the old pen and paper and realised that there are sets of loops in a graph where the items are 1 apart (between 2 and 5 times in my input) seperated by gaps of 3 (see why we counted those in the first part?
+No gaps of 2!).
+This meant that we could just multiply the number of permutations in each group of 1-seperated numbers.
+We also need to check position 1 and 2 in the array since if either of these are 2 and 3 (starting at 1) we've got to add those too.